Lobachevsky/GnuPlotForExcel/README.md

 1. Download the GnuPlot add-in for Excel from GitHub.

 Minimally, you will need only GnuPlot.xlam.
 GnuPlot.xlsx is an empty workbook with GnuPlot buttons in the context menus.
+GnuPlot.xltx is an Excel template which defines the relevant buttons.
 See the following for more technical information on context menus.

 https://gregmaxey.com/word_tip_pages/customize_shortcut_menu.html